PytLab/gaft/README.rst

 ------------

 **gaft** is a Python Framework for genetic algorithm computation.
 It provide built-in genetic operators for genetic algorithm optimization and plugin interfaces for users to define your own genetic operators and on-the-fly analysis for algorithm testing.

+**gaft** is now accelerated using MPI parallelization interfaces.
+You can run it on your cluster in parallal with MPI environment.

 Installation:
 -------------